ixmaps/ixmaps-bin/README.md

 ```

 ## License
-Copyright (C) 2016 IXmaps.
+Copyright (C) 2017 IXmaps.
-**IXmapsClient** and the repository [github.com/ixmaps/IXmapsClient](https://github.com/ixmaps/IXmapsClient) are licensed under a GNU AGPL v3.0 license.
+These scripts the repository [github.com/ixmaps/ixmaps-bin](https://github.com/ixmaps/ixmaps-bin) are licensed under a GNU AGPL v3.0 license.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.